 If you are not the person picking up your child, give one of the pick up cards to your spouse/friend/neighbor, etc. You will be asked to list all the adults authorized to pick up your child on the health form.
 As long as that person is on your list and has a photo ID, he or she can pick up your child without a pick up card.
 For the safety of your children, we will not allow your child to leave with an adult unless he or she either has a pick up card or is on your list and has a photo ID.

 The safety of our campers is our top concern at ANS.
 We do FBI and state background checks with fingerprints on all our summer camp staff.
 These include both criminal activity and sex offender registry records.
+We also conduct Child Protective Services background clearance checks on all employees.
 The Echo Hill Outdoor School with whom we partner on the Bay Quest programs also does the same background checks on their staff.
 Both our camp and Echo Hill are licensed by the State of Maryland as Youth Camp programs.
-That licensing requires that, in addition to the background checks above, we document our staff's CPR/First Aid training, Life Guarding certification, Captain's Licenses, emergency plans, staff to camper ratios, and facility safety records.
+That licensing requires that, in addition to the background checks above, we document our staff's CPR/First Aid training, Life Guarding certification, emergency plans, health plans, staff to camper ratios, and facility safety records.
 We receive a surprise inspection when camp is in session to ensure that we are meeting all the requirements.
 In addition, we are both licensed and inspected by our county health department to ensure our physical grounds are safe, buildings are well maintained, and food is handled properly.
-Please contact the camp director at 301-652-9188 x 15 if you have any questions.
+Please contact the camp director at 301-652-9188 x15 if you have any questions.